-Carrots are a veggie that sometimes get a bad rap because they are “full-of-carbs”…hmm…not sure what that really means, but I know they are loaded with vitamin A and are naturally sweet and delicious.
+Carrots are a vegetable that sometimes get a bad rap because they are “full-of-carbs”…hmm…not sure what that really means, but I know they are loaded with vitamin A and are naturally sweet and delicious.
 Also, carrots are super versatile because you can roast, steam, boil, mash, puree and eat them raw.
-I enjoy them in many different ways, especially in salads, used as a tool (instead of chips) for dips and made into soups.
+I enjoy them in many different ways, especially in salads, or to dip instead of chips, and pureed into soups.

-I like pureeing carrots into a thick soup, along with a little curry for a delightfully comforting meal.
-This potato-like consistency is nicely satisfying with a hint of Indian spice, that warms your inners like a bowl of oatmeal does at breakfast time.
-Its so comforting and lush that each spoonful reminds me of a springtime gift of nature.
+When cooked down, carrots become thick and naturally creamy, and absorb the flavors of warming spices, such as curry.
+This potato-like consistency is nicely satisfying, especially with a hint of Indian spice that warms your inners like a bowl of oatmeal does at breakfast time.
+Its so comforting and lush that each spoonful reminds me of a gift of nature.

-In this recipe for Carrot Coconut Curry Soup, I use coconut milk, instead of dairy to enhance the creaminess of the soup without overpowering the carrot-curry flavors.
-The carrots are a quick cook in a saucepan with a little onion and garlic to soften, and into a blender they go – pretty easy.
+In this soup recipe, I use coconut milk, instead of regular dairy to enhance the creaminess of the soup without overpowering the carrot-curry flavors.
+The carrots are quickly cooked in a saucepan along with a little softened onion and garlic, and afterwards a blender smooths them out beautifully.

 8 large carrots, any variety